More Than Just Attention: Improving Cross-Modal Attentions with Contrastive Constraints for Image-Text Matching: Introduction

-Our main contributions are: \begin{itemize} \item We propose two learning constraints to supervise the training of cross-modal attention models in a contrastive manner.
-They do not require additional annotations and can be generalized to different cross-modal problems. \item We introduce three attention metrics to quantitatively evaluate the performance of learned attention models in terms of precision, recall, and F1-Score. \end{itemize}
+To sum up, the main contributions of this work include: (i) we propose two learning constraints to supervise the training of cross-modal attention models in a contrastive manner without requiring additional attention annotations.
+They are plug-in training strategies and can be easily applied to different cross-modal attention-based image-text methods; (ii) we introduce the attention metrics to quantitatively evaluate the quality of learned attention models, in terms of precision, recall, and F1-Score; (iii) we validate our approach by incorporating it into four state-of-the-art attention-based image-text matching models.
+Extensive experiments conducted on two publicly available datasets demonstrate its strong generality and effectiveness.